hsanik/Historical-Artifacts-Tracker/README.md

 ## Features

-• Browse all artifacts, search by name
+• Browse all artifacts, search by name or filter by type/location/era
-• View details with like count
+• View artifact details with live like count, comments, and author info
 • Add / edit / delete your own artifacts (authenticated)
+• Comment on artifacts and delete your own comments
 • Like / unlike artifacts, see list of liked items
+• Personal profile page with submissions, likes, and editable display info
+• Follow other collectors to build a personalized feed of their new artifacts
-• Firebase Auth (email / Google)
+• Firebase Auth (Email/Password + Google)
 • Responsive UI with Tailwind CSS + DaisyUI

 ## Tech Stack